Murder investigation after man dies following assault in Northampton

 No arrests have been made and detectives are keen to hear from anyone who may have relevant information.

-Detective Chief Inspector Adam Pendlebury of Northamptonshire Police, leading the investigation, said: “Having spoken with the man’s relatives, we believe he was assaulted by a group of up to four men while in the vicinity of the Racecourse at some point between 6am and 8pm on Tuesday July 4.
+Detective chief inspector Adam Pendlebury of Northamptonshire Police, leading the investigation, said: “Having spoken with the man’s relatives, we believe he was assaulted by a group of up to four men while in the vicinity of the Racecourse at some point between 6am and 8pm on 4 July.

 “We are working at pace to establish the timeline and circumstances of this assault, which appears to have left this man with injuries which tragically have proved fatal.